Tracie Andrews: Release

 Andrews was released in July 2011.
 She was banned from travelling within 25 miles of her victim's family without supervision.
-In December 2010 Andrews became a grandmother when her 20-year old daughter gave birth to a girl.After her release, Andrews changed her name to Tia Carter and altered her appearance, undergoing £5,000 surgery through the National Health Service to change the shape of her distinctive jaw, and later changed her name again to Jenna Stephens/Jenna Stephens Goldsworthy.
-In 2017, she re-married, marrying bouncer Phil Goldsworthy.
+After her release, Andrews changed her name to Tia Carter and altered her appearance, undergoing £5,000 surgery through the National Health Service to change the shape of her distinctive jaw, and later changed her name again to Jenna Stephens/Jenna Stephens Goldsworthy.
+In 2017, she married bouncer Phil Goldsworthy.

 When plans to release her were announced, a fellow female inmate and former prison lover of Andrews said that Andrews had continued to act possessively and aggressively in relationships while in prison, revealing that Andrews had attacked and strangled her after seeing her speaking with her ex-girlfriend.
-The woman said she was opposed to Andrews's release and warned she would kill again.
+The woman said she was opposed to Andrews' release and warned she would kill again.

 Media based on the case

 The 1998 Catatonia song "Road Rage" was partially inspired by the murder.